andywhale/andywhale/content/posts/portfolio-kingsfund.md

 ---
 A flexible Drupal 8 build where content is king, and therefore content editing needed to be simple and yet feature rich.
 As the lead back-end developer the content migration from the old (very content rich site) proved the biggest challenge.

+You can find out more about this build here: https://numiko.com/our-work-public-policy-institutions/kings-fund/

 https://www.kingsfund.org.uk